Piyyut: Middle Ages and early modernity

 In the later Middle Ages, however, Andalusi Jewish poets such as Judah Halevi, Solomon ibn Gabirol, Abraham ibn Ezra and Moses ibn Ezra composed quantities of religious poetry, in correct Biblical Hebrew and strict Arabic metres.
 Many of these poems have been incorporated into the Sephardic rites, and to a lesser extent, the others, and may be regarded as a second generation of piyyuṭ.

 Lurianic Kabbalah, which originated in the early modern Kabbalistic circle of Isaac Luria and his followers, used an adapted Sephardic liturgy but disapproved of Andalusi piyyuṭim, regarding them as spiritually inauthentic.
 They invoked the Geonic strictures to eliminate them from the service or move away from its core.
-Their disapproval did not extend to piyyuṭim of the early Palestinian school, which they regarded as an authentic part of the Talmudic-rabbinic tradition.
-Luria himself went to Ashkenazi communities to recite piyyuṭim from the Palestinian school.
+Their disapproval did not extend to piyyuṭim of the early Jewish liturgical tradition of the Land of Israel, which they regarded as an authentic part of the Talmudic-rabbinic tradition.
+Luria himself went to Ashkenazi communities to recite piyyuṭim from the Eretz Yisrael school.
 Lurianists and their successors also wrote piyyuṭim of their own, such as Ya Ribon by Israel ben Moses Najara, the grandchild of an Andalusi emigrant.

-No Sephardic community reinstituted the Palestinian piyyuṭim under the influence of the Sefardic-rite Kabbalists.
-Some Andalusi piyyuṭim survive in the Western Sefardic rite but were eliminated or moved in Sefardic Syrian and in rites from the Muslim world.
+No Sephardic community reinstituted the Eretz Yisrael piyyuṭim under the influence of the Sephardic-rite Kabbalists.
+Some Andalusi piyyuṭim survive in the Western Sephardic rite but were eliminated or moved in Sephardic Syrian and in rites from the Muslim world.
 Syrian Jews preserve some of them for extra-liturgical use as pizmonim.